andrew-smith2/node-iot-invoke-direct-method/README.md

 Instructions  (You can either work on your laptop and build the solution then deploy to you Raspberry PI or you can develop on the Rapberry PI.
 The PI will contain NodeJs and NPM)
 1. Ensure you have node and npm installed on your machine  https://nodejs.org/en/ (When you install node you will get both node and npm)
 2. Ensure client application is installed and started that is located in the https://github.com/spock75/node-iot-client-dm.git repository, if you try to run this out of the box with no client running, you will get errors indicating such.
-3. Download and unpack zipped file of application or clone respository using git clone
+3. Download and unpack zipped file of application or clone respository using <code>git clone</code>
 4. Open terminal window to the location where the project files are located
-5. Type <code>npm install</code>
+5. Edit the CallMethodOnDevice.js and update the connection string to the IoT Hub and Device ID with the provided connection string/DeviceID in Hackathon instructions
-6. Edit the CallMethodOnDevice.js and update the connection string to the IoT Hub and Device ID with the provided connection string/DeviceID in Hackathon instructions
+6. Type <code>npm install</code> to install all required packages
 7. After all packages are installed type <code>node CallMethodOnDevice.js</code> to run application